Cyberpunk 2077 Menu UI Redesign

 THE CONDENSED FONT DOESN’T VISUALLY WORK

-Most of my redesigns were largely cosmetic to control better the flow of how users might follow the information across each menu page.
-I kept the semi-transparent background in the full game but switched up the colors to be a little more vibrant while not deviating too much from the original scheme.
+Most of my redesigns were largely cosmetic, aimed at better controlling the flow of information across each menu page.
+I kept the semi-transparent background throughout the whole game, but switched up the colors to be a little more vibrant, while not deviating too much from the original scheme.

 GAME BOOT